dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 ============================

 This is the full introductory tutorial for the command line interface to ipyrad.
-Here we will walk through an entire assembly and analysis process.
-The goal is to familiarize you with the general workflow, terminology, data files, and parameter settings in ipyrad.
-For simplicity we'll use single-end RAD-Seq as the example data, but the core concepts apply to assembly of other data types as well (e.g., GBS and paired-end).
+Here we will walk through an entire assembly process.
+The goal is to become familiarized with the general workflow, terminology, data files, and parameter settings in ipyrad.
+We will use a single-end RAD-seq data set as an example, but the core concepts apply to other data types as well (e.g., GBS and paired-end).
 Follow along by copy/pasting the code-blocks into a command line terminal.

 .. note::

-    If you haven't already installed ipyrad go here first:
+    If you haven't yet installed ipyrad go here first:
     :ref:`Installation <installation>`

 Getting the data
 ~~~~~~~~~~~~~~~~~
-We provide a small example data set for this tutorial that can be assembled
+The example data set for this tutorial can be assembled in just a few minutes
-in just a few minutes on a typical laptop computer.
-To get the example data
+on a typical laptop computer.
+Use the commands below to download and extract
-set, download it as an archived tar ball and extract it using the commands
-below.
-This will create a new directory called ``ipsimdata/`` in your current
+the data.
+This will create a new directory called ``ipsimdata/`` located
-directory.
+in your current directory.

 .. code-block:: bash